avinishV/small_vlm_for_invoice/README.md

 - **Evaluation**:
   - `invoice_evaluate_response.py`: Script for evaluating extracted data.
   - `configs/invoice_eval_config.yaml`: Configuration file for evaluation rules.

+- **LLM Finetuning**:
+  - includes code to fine tune Small VLM using HuggingFace Transformer
+      - on single GPU using llm_finetuning/smolvlm-trl-invoice.ipynb script
+      - on distrubted GPU using PyTorch accelerate.
+Refer Readme.md file there.

 ## How to Run